The Duke Wore Jeans: Production

 Steele made the film because he was contracted to Nat Cohen and Stuart Levy for one more movie.
 He says the idea of the film was his, as he always liked The Prince and the Pauper.
 "It wasn't only a chance to act a bit, it was also an opportunity to kick around new musical ideas," he wrote later.
 "I wanted to act a good part and sing show numbers."

 Steele was paid £20,000 plus 10% of the profits.
+Variety claimed his fee was $60,000 plus 10% of the profits.